arthur-ruback/husky_controller/README.md

 ##### Parameters configuration

-The launchfile defined in *launch/pipeline.launch* contains the definition of several parameters.
+The config file defined in *config/params.yaml* contains the definition of several parameters.

 - kd *[float]* : proportional gain in relation to linear speed